ORIGIN STORY

 to develop great players, better people.

-This isn't just a business to us—it's a passion project, born out of a love for the game and a desire to make a positive impact in the lives of others...
+This is more than a business.
+It is a passion project, created from a love for the game and a desire to make a positive impact in the lives of others.

 (We did skip a few years there)